lucas-ht/42calculator/docs/running.md

 ## 1. Create a 42 API key

-To use 42 OAuth and retrieve user projects, you need to create an API key from the 42 intra.
+To use 42 OAuth and retrieve user projects, you must create an API key from the 42 intra.

 1. Visit the 42 API [OAuth page](https://profile.intra.42.fr/oauth/applications).